d11wtq/whittle/README.md

 # => 2
 ```

-Now you're probably seeing how matching just one rule for the entire input is not a problem.
+Now you're probably beginning to see how matching just one rule for the entire input is not a
+problem.
+To think about a more real world example, you can describe most programming
+languages as a series of statements and constructs.

 ## Rules can refer to themselves